photoprism/photoprism-docs/docs/developer-guide/setup.md

 ### Optional: Customize the Build Environment

 The development environment reads optional overrides from a `.env` file in the project root, next to `compose.yaml`.
 To enable, copy [`.env.example`](https://github.com/photoprism/photoprism/blob/develop/.env.example) to `.env` and uncomment the variables you want to change.
-This is useful when you need to free up port 80/443 on the host, restrict service ports to a specific interface, run several checkouts of the repository in parallel, or start optional services like PostgreSQL, Qdrant, Ollama, or Keycloak by default.
+This is useful when you need to free up port 80/443 on the host, restrict service ports to a specific interface, run several checkouts of the repository in parallel, or start optional services like PostgreSQL, Ollama, or Keycloak by default.

 #### Supported Variables